qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 ABI Compatibility
 -----------------

 This specification defines the set of rules and constraints for representing data types in shared memory such that they can be interpreted consistently across processes implemented in C++17 and Rust 1.8x.
 These types enable zero-copy inter-process communication by enforcing ABI compatibility at the memory layout level.
-The focus is on data exchange between processes running on the same CPU architecture and using the same endianness.
+The focus is on data exchange between processes using the same endianness.

 Assumptions
 ^^^^^^^^^^^

 * Shared memory regions are mapped at correctly aligned virtual addresses in both processes.
 * No serialization or runtime copying occurs when interpreting a type from memory.
-* Processes execute on the same instruction set architecture and use the same endianness.
+* Processes use the same endianness.
 * No synchronization or atomicity guarantees are defined at the data type level; these are provided by the IPC framework.
 * All memory is allocated statically or pre-reserved.
 Dynamic memory allocation is disallowed.